josh-cunning/Helbot/README.md

 # Helbot
 HellBot
-# SpiceBot
+These are custom modules for helbot, an IRC bot built on the Sopel framework.

-These are custom modules for Spicebot, an IRC bot built on the Sopel framework.
+Based on Spicebot by deathbybandaid
 ______________________________________

 ## SpiceBot Wiki